Eligibility for a VET Student Loan

 An invitation email with login details to the eCAF system will be sent to you requesting that you indicate your study intent and complete a short survey.
 If you do not complete the form and survey within the required time, you may be ineligible to continue accessing VET Student Loans to pay for the remainder of your course tuition fees.

-Applying for re-credit of VET Student Loan debt under Section 68 of the Higher Education Support Act (2003) – Special Circumstances
+Applying for re-credit of VET Student Loan debt under Section 68 of the VET Student Loan Act (2016) – Special Circumstances

 You may only apply for re-credit of a VET Student Loan debt if you withdraw from your unit of study after the census date or you have not completed the unit of study requirements.
 You cannot apply for a re-credit for a unit of study that you have successfully completed.
 Applications must be submitted within 12 months after the day specified in the notice as the day the withdrawal takes effect.